Rafał Wnuk

 Rafał Wnuk (born 22 May 1967, in Zamość) is a Polish historian, editor of several historical periodicals, employee of the Institute of History of the Polish Academy of Sciences and of the Polish Institute of National Remembrance (IPN).
 Wnuk was a student of the Polish historian Tomasz Strzembosz.

 Works

 Wnuk specializes in Polish-Ukrainian relations during World War II as well as in the history of Polish resistance (primarily of Armia Krajowa) in the former eastern Polish regions (Kresy), as well as the history of totalitarian systems.
 Joanna Michlic commends him as one of the most eminent historians studying the Polish anti-Communist underground.

 He was the author of one of the most important books on the Polish underground in the Lublin region in 2000.
 Together with Sławomir Poleszak, Agnieszka Jaczyńska and Magdalena Śladecka he is the editor of "The Atlas of the Polish Independent Underground 1944-1956" (Atlas Polskiego Podziemia Niepodległościowego 1944 – 1956) published in 2007 by the IPN.
-Wnuk works at the Museum of World War II in Gdańsk and the Catholic University of Lublin.
+Wnuk works at the Museum of the Second World War in Gdańsk, of which he has been the director since April 2024, and the Catholic University of Lublin.

-Views

-Wnuk has been critical of the works on cursed soldiers published by conservative historians, especially under the PiS ministry.